Electrolyzer/Portfolio/projects/primel-solver/README.md

 H = Σ p(pattern) × log₂(1/p(pattern))
 ```

 Where `p(pattern)` is the probability of each possible feedback pattern occurring.
+This metric maximizes the expected information gain, ensuring that each guess minimizes the remaining uncertainty about the possible answers.

 ## Key Features